creditkarma/dynamic-config/README.md

 The use of remote configuration is optional.
 At least one local configuration file (`default.(json|yml|js|ts...)`) is required.

+### Promise-based

+When requesting a value from Dynamic Config a Promise of the expected result is returned.
+If the value is found the Promise is resolved.
+If the value is not found, either because it is missing or some other error, the Promise is rejected.

 ## Install

 ```sh
 $ npm install @creditkarma/dynamic-config
 ```

+## Basic Usage

 ## Usage

 The most common usage of Dynamic Config is through a singleton instance.
 The singleton instance is lazily created through the exported function `config`.
 Subsequent calls to this function will return the same instance.
 Configuration can be passed to the function or set on environment variables.
 We'll see more of that below.

-### Promise-based

-When requesting a value from Dynamic Config a Promise of the expected result is returned.
-If the value is found the Promise is resolved.
-If the value is not found, either because it is missing or some other error, the Promise is rejected.

 #### Singleton